kyoungkwon/lightwave/.github/ISSUE_TEMPLATE/---bug-report.md

 A clear and concise description of what you expected to happen.

 **Observed behavior**
-If applicable, add screenshots to help explain your problem.
+If applicable, add command/request output (or even screenshot) to help explain your problem.

 **To Reproduce**
 Steps to reproduce the behavior: